ssmostagh/P2M_Accelerator/README.md

 ### Tech Illustration

+The Tech Illustration workflow guides you through a step-by-step process to generate professional tech packs:

+#### Step 1: Upload & Analyze
 1. **Upload Sketch(es)**:
    - Upload a front view sketch (required)
    - Optionally upload a separate back view sketch
    - Or check "Front image includes both front and back views" if using a combined sketch
-2. **Generate Tech Pack**: Click "Generate" to create AI-powered technical illustrations
+2. **Generate**: Click "Generate" to start the AI analysis
-3. **AI Processing**:
-   - AI analyzes your sketch for garment details, proportions, and measurements
+3. **AI Analysis**: AI analyzes your sketch for garment details, proportions, and measurements

-   - Generates photorealistic rendering with front and back views side-by-side
-   - Generates technical flat with front and back views side-by-side
-4. **Review Results**: View three cards:
+#### Step 2: Select Technical Flat
+1. **Review 4 Variations**: AI generates 4 technical flat variations using a two-step process:
+   - Front view generated first with proper technical illustration standards
+   - Back view generated using front as reference for consistency
+2. **View Generation History**: Access previous generations via the history sidebar
+3. **Select Preferred Variation**: Click on your preferred flat variation
+4. **Regenerate** (Optional): Click "Regenerate" for 4 new variations if desired
+5. **Continue**: Click "Continue with Variation X" to proceed

+#### Step 3: Select Rendering
+1. **Review 4 Rendering Variations**: AI generates 4 photorealistic rendering options
+2. **View Generation History**: Track and restore previous rendering generations
+3. **Select Preferred Rendering**: Click on your preferred rendering
+4. **Regenerate** (Optional): Generate 4 new rendering variations if needed
+5. **Continue**: Click "Continue with Variation X" to finalize

+#### Step 4: Final Review & Export
+1. **Review Complete Tech Pack**:
    - Your original sketch(es)
-   - Photorealistic rendering (Front + Back)
+   - Selected photorealistic rendering (Front + Back)
-   - Technical flat (Front + Back)
+   - Selected technical flat (Front + Back)
-5. **Regenerate with Feedback** (Optional):
-   - Click "Regenerate with Feedback" on any generated image
-   - Provide specific instructions (e.g., "shoulder should have bows not leaves")
-   - Click "Generate" to create an updated version
-   - Or use the quick regenerate icon to try a different variation without changes
+   - Annotated tech pack with measurement callouts
+2. **Regenerate Options**:
+   - **Regenerate Rendering**: Creates new rendering and auto-regenerates annotations
+   - **Regenerate Technical Flat**: Creates new flat and auto-regenerates annotations
+   - **Regenerate Annotations**: Regenerates only annotations for more detailed callouts
-6. **Preview**: Click on any image to view it in full screen
+3. **Preview**: Click any image to view full screen
-7. **Export**: Download individual images using the download button on each card
+4. **Export**: Download individual images using the download button on each card
-8. **Start Over**: Click "Start Over" to generate a new tech pack from different sketches
+5. **Start Over**: Generate a new tech pack from different sketches

 ## Troubleshooting